Alison draws on many years' experience researching natural remedies and products to use for health, home care, and cleaning in her articles.

-As a result, you stand to be a victim of intoxication from chemicals like: neurotoxic toluene, styrene (a carcinogen), tri-methyl-benzene and other respiratory irritants like xylene, thymol and phenol.
+As a result, you stand to be a victim of intoxication from chemicals like neurotoxic toluene, styrene (a carcinogen), tri-methyl-benzene and other respiratory irritants like xylene, thymol and phenol.

 Instead of using these chemical based products why not use environmental friendly remedies that you can make from the comfort of your home?

-How To Make Home Made Fabric Softener
+How to Make Homemade Fabric Softener

-- The simplest and probably the cheapest way to develop your homemade fabric softener only needs you to have one ingredient: vinegar.
+- Vinegar: The simplest and probably the cheapest way to develop your homemade fabric softener only needs you to have one ingredient: vinegar.
 Vinegar is effective, nontoxic, and anti-microbial.
 Additionally, it also helps in removing soap residue.
 Just add this product while rinsing and you will have reduced static cling to a great extent.

-- The second technique requires vinegar and another popular do-it-yourself cleaning agent, baking soda.
+- Vinegar and baking soda: The second technique requires vinegar and another popular do-it-yourself cleaning agent, baking soda.
 Just mix vinegar and baking soda in a ratio of 6:1 (six parts vinegar to one part baking soda).
 Baking soda is not only a natural softener but it also deodorizes laundry.
 During the rinse cycle, only use ½ a cup and you will eliminate static electricity generation from your laundry.

-Homemade Anti Static Spray
+Homemade Anti-Static Spray

 Making your own anti-static spray is not rocket science.
 After reading the description below, you will hate yourself for having purchased static guard spray.

-- A cup of water
+- 1 cup water

-- A spray bottle
+- Spray bottle

 Put the water and the liquid softener into the spray bottle and shake well to produce an evenly mixed solution.
 You now have an anti-static spray ready for use.

 To stop static cling spray lightly over your clothes or even car seats.
-In case you do not fancy any smells you can use a natural but fragrance free fabric softener.
+In case you do not fancy any smells you can use a natural but fragrance-free fabric softener.

-You can also use it to eliminate static from rugs and carpets (best to test on an inconspicuous area first though)
+You can also use it to eliminate static from rugs and carpets (best to test on an inconspicuous area first, though)

 It should also be noted that this spray should never be used on dry-clean-only fabrics such as silk.

-Homemade Fabric Softener Sheets For Your Tumble Dryer
+Homemade Fabric Softener Sheets for Your Tumble Dryer

 - Squares of re-useable fabric